mjosaarinen/pqps/README.md

 My motivation was to establish a straightforward model from "cycle counts" to "Joules" for the Cortex M4 target in the context of new (post-quantum) asymmetric cryptographic algorithms.
-The null hypothesis was that the relationship is linear and largely algorithm-independent, this turned out *not* to be true.
+The null hypothesis was that the relationship is linear and largely algorithm-independent.
+This turned out *not* to be true.

 * In practice we